jloveaz/shimmering-pixel-dungeon/README.md

 - Attempt to add more movement based mechanisms.
 - Debuff ring of movement

+Currently in the pipeline:
+- ~~Add danger to drinking random potions~~
+- Add some danger to reading random scrolls
+  - Make reading random scrolls potentially dangerous even on relatively cleared floors
+- Add some additional enemies
+  - For fun

 If you like this game, please consider [supporting 00-Evans on Patreon](https://www.patreon.com/ShatteredPixel)!